Week 1 takeaways for every team: Rough starts for Saints, Cowboys

 Philadelphia Eagles

 Quarterback Nick Foles and the offense are still searching for their rhythm.
-The Eagles eked out an 18-12 win over the Falcons on Thursday on the strength of their defense.
+The Eagles eked out an 18-12 victory over the Falcons on Thursday on the strength of their defense.
 If not for a couple of goal-line stands and a little "Philly Philly" magic by coach Doug Pederson, there would be some angst heading into Week 2 against the Bucs.
-Foles didn't look like his Super Bowl self in the preseason, either, but with Carson Wentz expected back soon, he should only have to hold down the fort for a bit longer.-- Tim McManus
+Foles didn't look like his Super Bowl self in the preseason, either, but with Carson Wentz expected back soon, he should only have to hold down the fort for a bit longer. -- Tim McManus

 Washington Redskins

 The Redskins' offense could be fun to watch, partly because of their heavy dose of run-pass option.
 It's hard to say if they'll do that as much every game, but it will be emphasized all season.
-It's one reason why they rushed for 182 yards on Sunday, and it helped open outside lanes for both Chris Thompson and Adrian Peterson.
+It's one reason why they rushed for 182 yards Sunday, and it helped open outside lanes for both Chris Thompson and Adrian Peterson.
 Quarterback Alex Smith has run this before, both in college and in Kansas City, and makes good decisions.
-The Redskins believe they have the personnel to make this tactic work whether a defense is in its nickel or base package.-- John Keim
+The Redskins believe they have the personnel to make this tactic work whether a defense is in its nickel or base package. -- John Keim

 NFC NORTH